hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 Use this API to:

-- Request the NOP waiver authorisation status of 1-3000 EORIs passed as an array.
+- request the NOP waiver authorisation status of 1-3000 EORI numbers passed as an array
-- Run tests in the HMRC sandbox environment.
+- run tests in the HMRC sandbox environment

 ## Developer setup

-In the context of this API, the term "developer" refers to software developers who either work directly for CSPs or are contracted to CSPs through third parties.
+In the context of this API, the term 'developer' refers to software developers who either work directly for CSPs or are contracted to CSPs through software providers.

 ### Getting started

 Developers must follow the steps below before you can use your software in the test and live environment and access this API:

-1. **[Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration)** on the HMRC Developer Hub.
+1. **[Sign up for a developer account](https://developer.service.hmrc.gov.uk/developer/registration)** on the HMRC Developer Hub.
-2. To **create** a sandbox application, follow the instructions on [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub)
+2. To **create** a sandbox application, follow the instructions on [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub).
 3. As the API is private, please contact [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk) with your sandbox application ID and name.
 The Software Developer Support (SDS) Team will then **subscribe** your sandbox application to the NOP waiver checker API.
 4. **Learn** about the [application-restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints) featured in this API.
 It uses the open standard [OAuth2.0](https://oauth.net/2/) with the [Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) to generate an access token.